dylanchen0114/blog_pages/_posts/2017-01-07-lightgbm-tutorial.md

    -  ``voting``, alias= ``voting_parallel``, voting parallel tree learner

-   -  refer to `Parallel Learning Guide <./Parallel-Learning-Guide.rst>`__ to get more details
+   -  refer to `Parallel Learning Guide` to get more details

 -  ``num_threads``, default= ``OpenMP_default``, type=int, alias= ``num_thread``, ``nthread``

    -  number of threads for LightGBM

-   -  for the best speed, set this to the number of **real CPU cores**, not the number of threads (most CPU using `hyper-threading`_ to generate 2 threads per CPU core)
+   -  for the best speed, set this to the number of **real CPU cores**, not the number of threads (most CPU using `hyper-threading` to generate 2 threads per CPU core)

    -  do not set it too large if your dataset is small (do not use 64 threads for a dataset with 10,000 rows for instance)